t-freger/ram/docs/docs/guides/database-gui.md

 ## 4. Save Connection

-Click on "Save" to connect to the Immich database.
+Click on "Save" to connect to the ram database.

 :::tip
 View [Database Queries](/docs/guides/database-queries/) for common database queries.